godotengine/godot-docs/classes/class_optionbutton.rst

 - void **select** **(** :ref:`int<class_int>` idx **)**

-Select an item by index and make it the current item.
+Selects an item by index and makes it the current item.
+This will work even if the item is disabled.

 ----